miklevin/MikeLev.in/_posts/2023-02-12-making-a-systemd-service-with-chatgpt.md

 ---
 date: 2023-02-12
 title: Making a SystemD Service With ChatGPT
-permalink: /blog/making-a-systemd-service-with-chatgpt/
 headline: "Creating a SystemD Service with ChatGPT: A Step-by-Step Guide"
 description: I'm writing a systemd service that uses GNU screen to run a python script in the background.
 In this blog post, I share the details of the service, including the command to be run, the user account to run the service as, and the environment variables to be set.
 I also explain the meaning of the word 'majordomo' and how to create a nbdev version 2 project in a folder called majordaemo.
 keywords: SystemD, Service, ChatGPT, GNU, Screen, Python, Script, ExecStart, Directive, Daemonizing, Majordomo, Triple Entendre, Git, Github, Linux, Folder, Nbdev, Version 2, Project, Executable, Virtual Environment, Gmail, IMAP, Inbox, Unread, Seen Flag
-categories: systemd, python, script, github, nbdev, chatgpt, git, service, linux
+categories: python, git, chatgpt, service, linux, nbdev, systemd, script, github
+permalink: /blog/making-a-systemd-service-with-chatgpt/
 layout: post
 ---

 Hey ChatGPT: I'm on a headless Linux server that's connected to the net.
 I have SSH access to this server and admin rights.
 This server is running Linux